8 best large dogs for apartments

 (Image credit: Getty Images)

-They're not big to be overwhelming, but they're not so small and spunky either that you find them barking down the door.
+They're not big enough to be overwhelming, but they're not so small and spunky either that you find them barking down the door.

-Basset Hounds have fairly low energy levels and an incredibly loyal to their owners.
+Basset hounds have fairly low energy levels and an incredibly loyal to their owners.
 You may find them shedding a lot around the apartment is the main drawback to this wonderful pooch.

-11. Keeshond
+8. Keeshond

 keeshond